yoonniverse/dataplayground/_pages/bio.md

   - image_path: /assets/images/machine-learning.png
     alt: "coursera machine learning"
     title: "Apr: Machine Learning"
-    excerpt: "Attended 'Machine Learning' classes at Coursera taught by Andrew Ng, a professor at Stanford University and a leading professional in deep learning.
+    excerpt: "Attended 'Machine Learning' classes at Coursera taught by professor Andrew Ng of Stanford University.
 It is an online version of the Stanford lecture, which has been well-known for its best description of machine learning."
     url: "https://www.coursera.org/learn/machine-learning"
     btn_label: "Learn More"
     btn_class: "btn--primary"